brutesque/rpi-playback-device/README.md

 - Copy all the files and folders in 'boot' to the root of the SD-Card
 - Unmount the SD-Card from your pc

-Insert the SD-card into the pi and boot it up
+Insert the SD-card into the pi and boot it up.
+Make sure the pi is connected to the internet.

 Setup the player
 ``` bash